 First-Year Learning Communities

-Trinity College has three First-Year Learning Communities (FLCs) that are part of the Faculty of Arts and Science's FLC program.
-We have FLCs in Life Science and Commerce that are for Trinity students only, and an International Relations FLC that is open to all first-year undergraduate students in Arts and Science.
-As a Trinity student you can opt for one of these, or consider some of the other FLCs available.
+Trinity Collegea Life Science First-Year Learning Community (FLC) that is part of the Faculty of Arts and Science's FLC program.
+As a Trinity student you can opt for this FLC, or consider some of the other FLCs available.
 For more information, make sure to check out the official FLC website.

 What exactly is a FLC?